Niccolò Casolani: Biography

 He was born in Venice, where he gained the nickname il Nicoletto.
-He was invited to Florence by the Granduke Ferdinand de' Medici, and he painted members of his family and the court.
-He painted a series of baccanals for his patron.
+He was invited to Florence by Grand Duke Ferdinando II de' Medici, and Niccolò painted members of the Medici family and the court.
+He painted a series of baccanals (parties) for his patron.
 He was invited to England where he painted a portrait of queen Anne.
 He gained a stipend from the English court.
 He became an alcoholic and died in 1714.